Short-bus/pilomar/circuitpython/pico2_tmc2209/README.txt

    RASPBERRY PI PICO2 WITH TMC2209 STEPPER DRIVERS.
    These files are not designed to work on other microcontrollers or different stepper drivers.

+This requires a circuit based upon the V3.1.1 motorcontroller because the microcontroller and stepper drivers have changed!

 pi/circuitpython/pico2_tmc2209
 │
 ├─ README.txt # This file.